 Demographic estimates of the total resident population of states and counties have been a standard data product of the U.S. Census Bureau for many years.
 The traditional reference point for these population estimates is July 1 of the specified year.
-Until 1996, the county-level estimates were restricted to the total population, while the state estimates included separate estimates by age, sex, and race.
-The requirements of this project and of several other data users resulted in the expansion of the county estimates program to include age, race, and sex detail.
+Until 1996, the county-level estimates were restricted to the total population, while the state estimates included separate estimates by age, sex, and race/Hispanic origin.
+The requirements of this project and of several other data users resulted in the expansion of the county estimates program to include age, sex, and race/Hispanic origin detail.
 This project requires estimates of the total resident population and the following age groups: under age 5, ages 5 to 17 years, under age 65, and age 65 and over.

 Population estimates and administrative tax return data are used together as predictor variables in the models.
 The population estimates cover all residents, while the tax data cover people with filing requirements.
 The tax data omit two groups, the non-compliant and those without filing requirements.
 The non-compliant are not easily described by age or income class, but those without filing requirements are.
 People with low income and the elderly are less likely to have income that exceeds tax filing thresholds.